Developer-Autodesk/forge.learning/docs/deployment/azure/net.md

 - [FTP](https://docs.microsoft.com/en-us/azure/app-service/deploy-ftp)

 # Demo Screencast
+Watch this screencast demonstrating the above steps in [Visual Studio 2017](https://visualstudio.microsoft.com/vs/)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r7QyGvsXTK8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Watch this screencast demonstrating deploying our Node.js sample (since we're using Git to deploy the code, the steps are very similar - simply navigate to your .NET app on the CLI when deploying, and _**remember to create a API App instead of a Web App as opposed to the screencast**_) on the Azure Portal and CLI (the screencast is based on Bash but the commands involved would have been identical on Windows CLI and Powershell.
+Watch this screencast demonstrating the deploymnent of our Node.js sample (since we're using Git to deploy the code, the steps are very similar - simply navigate to your .NET app on the CLI when deploying, and _**remember to create a API App instead of a Web App as opposed to the screencast**_) on the Azure Portal and CLI (the screencast is based on [Bash](https://www.gnu.org/software/bash/) but the commands involved would have been identical on Windows CLI and [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell).
 And you can run Bash on Windows!
 See [this](http://mingw.org/wiki/msys) or [this](https://gitforwindows.org/) as part of Git or even try the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10))
 <iframe width="560" height="315" src="https://www.youtube.com/embed/h_b_te0Iza0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Try For Yourself